Catherine has vended at multiple renaissance faires and knows the ins and outs of the industry.

 What’s it like to be a merchant at a renaissance faire?
 Is it the same as vending at a craft fair, flea market or other such event?
 Or is there something special about time-traveling in order to sell things in another era?

-I’ve been a vendor at medieval events for many years now, and I’ve seen a lot of different vendors arrive at the renaissance faire ready to sell things to happy faire goers.
+I’ve been a vendor at medieval events for many years now, and I’ve seen a lot of vendors arrive at the renaissance faire ready to sell things to happy fairegoers.
 Some do well; others do not.
-The ones that do well are the ones that understand that it takes a special set of skills to vend at a renaissance faire—skills that are different from and go beyond the skills you need to succeed in other settings.
+The ones that do well are the ones that understand that it takes a special set of skills to vend at a renaissance faire—skills that are different from those needed to succeed in other settings.

 It's Not Like Other Venues

 Customers (also sometimes called “travelers” or “visitors”) aren't the only ones to immerse themselves in the story either.
-The cast of playersare expected to be in character of course, and to stay in character with the story of the faire; and vendors also need to become a part of that story, in order to create a different and complete world that patrons can experience and explore.
+The cast of players are expected to be in character and to stay in character with the story of the faire.
+Vendors also need to become a part of that story in order to create a different and complete world that patrons can experience and explore.

-As a vendor, you can’t just set out your wares and sit at the back of your booth, waiting for people to give you money.
-You can’t just settle for the standard good service you provide in other settings either.
-To succeed as a renaissance tradesperson, you need to determine how you and your goods fit into the story being told at this particular faire, and develop a character for interacting with customers, so shopping in your booth becomes as much of an experience for visitors as attending a show or interacting with the members of the renaissance faire cast.
+As a vendor, you can’t just set out your wares and sit at the back of your booth waiting for people to give you money.
+You can’t just settle for the standard service you provide in other settings either.
+To succeed as a renaissance tradesperson, you need to determine how you and your goods fit into the story being told at this particular faire and develop a character for interacting with customers, so shopping in your booth becomes as much of an experience for visitors as attending a show or interacting with the members of the renaissance faire's cast.

-What are the big goings on in the faire today?
+- What are the big goings-on at the faire today?